 As the court noted, Ms. Aldrich’s case wasn’t really about Florida law, though the lack of a residuary clause or similar language in a California will would likely lead to the same result.
 Her story is just one example of the pitfalls of using a laptop instead of a lawyer for your estate planning needs.
 There are many more estate planning nuances that individuals fail to consider, are unaware of, and that may not be addressed in online forms.
 Remember, you can’t call a lawyer to fix things after you’re gone.

-At Yee Law Group, PC, we bring clarity and peace of mind to the often confusing area of estate planning.
+At Yee Law Group Inc., we bring clarity and peace of mind to the often confusing area of estate planning.
 Dr. Meyer and our entire team will work closely with you to protect your interests, your family, and your life’s work.
 If you have questions or require assistance with your estate planning, we provide responsive, accessible, and plain-spoken counsel.
 Please give us a call at (916) 599-7297 to discuss your issues and concerns.
 We look forward to the privilege of being your attorneys.